Captivate your learners with relevant content

 Appreciate your audience

-Learners like to feel in control, that’s why it’s a good idea to show that you recognise their ability and knowledge.
+Learners like to feel in control, that’s why it’s a good idea to show that you recognize their ability and knowledge.

 Use an appealing, reactive design